 - It should be biblical, honoring Scripture as God’s Word written, with a suggestion to follow the Passion Week readings set for the Conference in Luke 22-24.

 - It should be concise and clear, with no more than 3,000 words, and faithful to St. Paul’s standard that “we refuse to practice cunning or to tamper with God’s word, but by the open statement of the truth we would commend ourselves to everyone’s conscience in the sight of God” (2 Corinthians 4:1).
+Note: The final text of the letter was 2,526 words, not counting the Glossary.

 - It should be memorable, as was the Jerusalem Declaration and other parts of the 2008 Statement and the reference in 2013 to Gafcon as “an important and effective instrument of Communion during a period in which other instruments of Communion have failed.”